Skip to main content

 Compression at source

-Enable compression at source
+Enable compression on the source

-2. In Control Panel, go to CDNCDN Resources.
+2. In control panel go to CDNCDN resources.

-4. Open the Content card.
+4. Open the card Content.